Am I eligibile to undertake the developmental process leading to Advanced Teacher Status (ATS)?

 1. Pedagogical skills: Demonstrating consistency in high level teaching and learning, resulting in a positive impact on learner outcomes.
 Evidence should include:

-- a witness testimony or statement from a line manager, quality manager or advanced practitioner confirming consistency in high level teaching and learning skills
+- a witness testimony or statement from a line manager, quality manager or advanced teacher/practitioner confirming consistency in high level teaching and learning skills

 - a testimony or record confirming consistent improvements in learner outcomes, demonstrating distance travelled, taking into account the national average.